patniemeyer/patniemeyer.github.io/_posts/2018-10-29-generating-memoji-from-photos.md

 ## Me?

-Pat Niemeyer is a co-founder and software engineer at Present Company.
-He is the author of the Learning Java book series by O'Reilly & Associates and contributes to various open source projects.
+Pat Niemeyer is a Co-founder and software engineer at <a href="https://present.co">Present Company</a>.
+He is the author of the Learning Java book series by O'Reilly & Associates and contributor to various open source projects.

 <p align="center">
   <img height="320" src="/assets/memoji-gen/pat-gen.png">